brimmann/powerk-vitepress/wad2/labs/l4-prevabc2478.md

      - Occupation ("Student", "Academic", "Professional")
      - City Name
    - Include at least 10 rows of sample data.
-   - Make the table accessible:
-     - Add a `<caption>` element.
-     - Use the `scope` attribute for header cells to properly associate them with their respective columns.

 2. **Conference Registration Form**